slawkorybski/midea-ac-py/README.md

 Devices can be automatically discovered and configured or manually configured.

 ### Automatic Configuration
 For automatic configuration, select "Discover devices".

-Leave the host field blank to search the local network, or provide an IP/hostname to configure a specific device.
+Enter a hostname or IP address to configure a specific device, or leave it blank to search the local network.

+Depending on your location, a different cloud region may be necessary to authenticate V3 devices.
+Try selecting the closest country to your location if you experience issues.

 ### Manual Configuration
 For manual configuration, select "Configure manually".

 Enter the device ID, IP, and port.
 V3 devices require the token and key parameter.
 This information must be [acquired manually](#getting-device-info).

 ---
 Name | Description | Required | Example